Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: Tools for finding Hamilton cycles

 The following result (Theorem~16 from~\cite{KOTchvatal}) guarantees a Hamilton cycle in a robust outexpander $G$, as long as the minimum semidegree of $G$ is not too small.
 As shown in~\cite{CKKO}, this Hamilton cycle can be found in polynomial time. \begin{theorem} Suppose that $0<1/n\ll\nu\le \tau\ll\alpha<1$.
 Let~$G$ be a digraph on~$n$ vertices with $\delta^0(G)\ge \alpha n$ which is a robust $(\nu,\tau)$-outexpander.
 Then~$G$ contains a Hamilton cycle. \end{theorem}

 The \emph{$k$th power} of a cycle $C$ is obtained from $C$ by adding an edge between every pair of vertices whose distance on $C$ is at most~$k$.
-We will also use the following result of K\'omlos, S\'ark\"ozy and Szemer\'edi~\cite{KKSpower}.
+We will also use the following result of K\'omlos, S\'ark\"ozy and Szemer\'edi~\cite{KKSpower} (where they proved the so-called P\'osa-Seymour conjecture for sufficiently large graphs).
 We do not use the full strength of the result: any bound of the form $(1-\eps)n$ instead of $10n/11$ would be sufficient for our proof.
 Moreover, we will only apply the result to a graph of bounded size (in the proof of Lemma~\ref{splitinitcleanH}), so an algorithmic version is not necessary.

 \begin{theorem} There exists an $n_0\in\mathbb{N}$ such that every graph $G$ on $n\ge n_0$ vertices with minimum degree at least $10n/11$ contains the $10$th power of a Hamilton cycle. \end{theorem}

 The next two lemmas will be used to turn a 1-regular digraph $F$ into a cycle on the same vertex set.
 More precisely, suppose that $G$ is a blow-up of a cycle $C=V_1 \dots V_k$ so that for any successive clusters $V_i$, $V_{i+1}$ the subdigraph $G[V_i,V_{i+1}]$ of $G$ is superregular.
 Suppose also that $F$ is a $1$-regular digraph on $V_1\cup\dots\cup V_k$ which `winds around' $C$, i.e.~each edge goes from $V_i$ to $V_{i+1}$ for some~$i$.
 Then we can replace the edges of $F$ from e.g.~$V_1$ to $V_2$ with edges from $G$ between these clusters to turn $F$ into a Hamilton cycle.
 (Actually, the lemma is more general and does not require all edges of $F$ to wind around $C$.)